Skip to main content

 • You suffered significant injuries or a family member was killed

-• The rollover was caused by a road defect or poor road design
+• The rollover was caused or worsened by a road defect, soft shoulder, or inadequate guardrail

-• The insurance company argues you were speeding or overcorrected
+• The insurance company argues you were speeding, overcorrected, or were not wearing a seatbelt

 • Multiple parties may share fault